PR0CK0/CS540_Project/README.md

 Now we go onto the detailed steps of reproducing my work... remember, you don't have to do this unless you want other ZIP codes.

 ## Step 1 - Getting the Elevation/Contour Data
 If you're lazy, just download the **contours.csv.zip** file in this Github, extract the CSV and make that a table in postgis with the table name contours.

+* drop table if exists volusia.contours;
+* create table volusia.contours (objectid bigint, geom geometry, elev integer);

 If you did this, skip to Step 2.
-Otherwise, read on.
+Otherwise, read on for the full process of getting and loading the contours file from the Volusia site.

 Download this: http://maps.vcgov.org/gis/download/shpfiles/contours.zip.
 I put the .shp file into QGIS like we are taught (new vector layer).
 There are some ways to get the contours layer into your SQL server, but since we already have QGIS open, follow these steps: